gijsybema/movie-dashboard/README.md

 # Movie dashboard
-I built this Streamlit dashboard to explore my movie-watching habits — showing insights by genre, country, and director.
+I built this Streamlit dashboard to explore my movie-watching habits — showing insights by genre, country, and crew.
-This public version showcases the data workflow and visualization components using example data
+This public version showcases the data workflow and visualization components using example data.

 ## Project Overview
 This project demonstrates how to build a data visualization dashboard with Python and Streamlit.